GravityKit/GravityView/readme.txt

 = develop =

+* Fixed: Using GravityView shortcode inside a reusable Gutenberg content would prevent UI assets from loading
 * Fixed: "Open in new tab/window" checkbox is missing from Link to Single Entry and Link to Edit Entry links
 * Fixed: Page number isn't removed from search results (removed `pagenum` URL parameter)